-6. Glue-I used glue sticks with my second child.
+5. Glue-I used glue sticks with my second child.
 Big mistake.
-When she went to kindergarten, she didn’t know how to use a glue bottle.
+When she went to kindergarten, she didn’t know how to use a glue bottle or glue neatly.
 She was actually behind in this area.
 Oops.
-I know better.

-7. Scissors-buy child-friendly scissors and some construction paper.
-Cut and glue the paper together and make a ladybug.
+6. Scissors-buy child-friendly scissors and some construction paper.
+Cut and glue the paper together to make an animal.
 Check Pinterest for craft ideas.
 This will help you teach school readiness skills.

-8. Lacing, buttons, and zippers-find toys or dolls that have lacing, buttons, and zippers.
+7. Lacing, buttons, and zippers-find toys or dolls that have lacing, buttons, and zippers.
 These skills are important to help your child be school-ready.
 It builds muscle strength and coordination.
 This is a huge school readiness skill you don’t want to forget.

-9. Sensory Bin-put beads, sand, beans, whatever you want into a bin.
-Your child can scoop, dig, play with all the different textures.
-This was not a thing when my kids were little so here is a link on sensory bins for more information.
+8. Sensory Bin-put beads, sand, beans, whatever you want into a bin.
+Your child can scoop, dig, and play with all the different textures.
+Teach sorting, dividing, adding, subtracting, grouping, and stringing beads.

 1. Teach through play-you are just playing.
 It is no big deal.
 There are no lesson plans or tests.
 Be purposeful with the time you spend together.
 Smile and have fun.
-If you are laughing and smiling, your child will never know you are “teaching” anything.
+Your child will never know you are “teaching” anything if you are laughing and smiling.
 It is just a part of your conversation.

 3. Talk to yourself-instead of asking your child a question, you can talk to yourself and say, “Hmmm.
 I wonder what color this is?
 Hmm.
 What is it?”